Problems are plaguing iPhone 12 mini, iPhone 12, iPhone 12 Pro, and iPhone 12 Pro Max users.

 Owners of the iPhone 12 mini and iPhone 12, both of which employ a design with aluminum edges, are reportedly seeing discoloration on the chassis.
-A report from from Svetapple states that the color is fading on parts of the edges.
+A report from from Svetapple says the color is fading on parts of the edges.

 On top of that, iPhone 12 users are complaining about 5G/LTE issues.
 Some users are saying cellular service is dropping unexpectedly while on-the-go.

 iPhone 12 Performance

 If you’re thinking about buying an iPhone 12 mini, iPhone 12, iPhone 12 Pro, or an iPhone 12 Pro Max, or if you already own one, you’ll want to monitor feedback from those who have adopted these devices.
 This feedback will alert you to potential issues with the hardware and software.